p-ranav/csv2/README.md

 class Reader {
 public:

-  // Use this if you'd like to mmap the CSV file bool mmap(string_type filename);
+  // Use this if you'd like to mmap and read from file bool mmap(string_type filename);

   // Use this if you have the CSV contents in std::string already